How to sell your home and make a faster, more profitable sale

-Find a space in your home where you can store and sort yard sales goods.
-My best advice is to sort and price all items days, even weeks before the yard sale.
+Find a space in your home where you can store and sort yard sale goods.
+My best advice is to sort and price items days, even weeks before the yard sale.

 To save time, price items as you gather them throughout the year for a future yard sale.

-As you sort, divide everything into categories; appliances, toys, clothing, collectibles, books, and so on.
-This will make your garage sale set up less stressful.
+As you sort, divide everything into categories in boxes; appliances, toys, clothing, collectibles, books, and so on.

-If this is your first yard sale and you are feeling anxious about getting prices right, visit garage sales in your area to get a feel for pricing.
-You might also pick up some garage sale tips and tricks on how to organize your own sale.
+If this is your first yard sale and you are feeling anxious about getting prices right, check out the competition in your area to get a feel for pricing.
+You may also pick up some garage sale tips and tricks on how to organize your own sale.